MechanicalRock/mechanicalrock.github.io/_posts/2021-03-23-fed-talk-s01e01-getting-started.md

 If the answer is no, that’s still okay, instead you have prime opportunity to centralize the App’s DS artifacts!
 My mentality in this case is a bit more involved and requires team/company wide structure to help formulate a cross functional Design → Developer process.
 We will cover this in more detail throughout the series.

-For the remainder of this series we will assume there is no DS, instead, we will build one DS alongside our functional React App!
+For the rest of this series we will assume there is no DS, instead, we will build one DS alongside our functional React App!
 That's the cool thing about this, when you are creating a new App, it’s better practise to create one from the get-go as it helps with testing, its living documentation, it can make design discussions easier etc.

 >  *I’m flinging the word “Design System” too loose here.
-We’ll be creating a Living Component Library (a subset of a Design System) as trying to build full a Design System is more than just code artifacts.*
+We’ll be creating a Living Component Library (a subset of a Design System) as trying to build full a Design System is more than code artifacts.*

 ## :thinking: Which UI Library?

-There has and always will be a handful of UI libraries floating around, battling for top adoption rates but before we pick a library lets be clear what a UI library is and why I think they are necessary to have in your toolbelt.
+There has and always will be a handful of UI libraries floating around, battling for top adoption rates but before we pick a library let's be clear what a UI library is and why they are necessary.

 A UI library is a central repository where both design artifacts and developed components are showcased.
 They contain all the essential building blocks an application requires to start it's creation, things like: Typography, Buttons, Links, Cards, Lists, Tables, Layouts, Responsive design etc. Good UI libraries make it easy for the consumer to define their own Themes and Components, are testable, are accessible and are well documented.